Locks a table.

 UNLOCK TABLE command is unavailable.
 Tables remain lock until transactions come to an end.

-When acquiring automatic locks for the commands that reference tables, PolarDB-O use the least restrictive lock mode possible.
+When acquiring automatic locks for the commands that reference tables, PolarDB O Edition use the least restrictive lock mode possible.

 SHARE lock mode conflicts with the